 OverviewSummitpost has six different pages for mountains with "cannon" in their names, but Lost Cannon Peak is the highest of them all.
 (See Jesus Malverde's historical reference below on how the peak acquired its name.)

 Lost Cannon Peak is east of the main crest of the northern Sierra Nevada, between Sonora Pass and Bridgeport, California.
-The mountain lies within the Toiyabe National Forest, inside the grounds of the Marine Corps Mountain Warfare Training Center (MCMWTC).
-Per an agreement with the U.S. Forest Service, the MCMWTC occupies and is permitted to conduct training on 46,000 acres of the Toiyabe National Forest.
+The mountain lies within the Humboldt-Toiyabe National Forest, and is also inside the grounds of the Marine Corps Mountain Warfare Training Center (MCMWTC).
+Per an agreement with the U.S. Forest Service, the MCMWTC occupies and is permitted to conduct training on 46,000 acres of the Humboldt-Toiyabe National Forest.
 The land remains under Forest Service management, but the Marines may use the area to train for mountain and cold weather operations.
 The main installation at Pickel (not "Pickle") Meadow stands at 6,762 feet.
-This region is generally rugged, but the local peaks are not especially high; the tallest among them are barely over 11,000 feet.
+This region is generally rugged, but the local peaks are not especially high by Sierra standards; the tallest among them are barely over 11,000 feet.
+The Marines have conducted training here in partnership with the Forest Service for over 60 years.

 Following a short Class 2 hike up through sand and scrub, Lost Cannon Peak ultimately offers a fun Class 3 summit block.
 The prolific mountaineer Bob Burd has called it "the best scramble in the area."
 The peak can easily be climbed in a fraction of a day, so one has ample time to explore different climbing routes to the top of the block, once one has arrived at the sandy summit plateau.
 One can also combine it with other nearby peaks, such as Wells Peak (as I have done), Fish Valley Peak (as Bob Burd and Jesus Malverde have done), etc.